jdawgzim/Rclone-Sync-SaUCE/README.md

 Use Rclone sync to shrink down some of the sauces to fit on a smaller USB drive.

 ## Resauce the OnesaUCE with Rclone
 These instructions are written for Windows but rclone sync works in other OSes too.
 I use Rclone-Sync-SaUCE to fit more systems on a smaller USB flash drive for my AtGames Legends Ultimate Arcade.
 This is written for One Sauce v2 but can be easily adjusted to work with other rom/emulator builds.
+Disclaimer: Rclone can delete and overwrite things so use this at your own risk.

 TLDR: Basically create a Rclone filter list to use with `rclone sync` command to filter out roms and their associated artwork/videos.